mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi leaned forward into his thick fur and held close to his back.
 Melna briefly let her curiosity wander back to the listener on hae ear; the things she heard, and the things she might be missing.

-  "Hey Linyu," she began to ask.
+  "Linyu," she began to ask.
 Thi turned a bit more to show thi was listening.
 The bruises on hae neck and the craftwork of the listener shone clearer now in the brighter light.
 She remembered how attached thi was to it, that it symbolized hae mother, and she didn't want to take that away.

   "It's..
 It's nothing.
 Never mind," she said.